zclj/test.check.insights/README.md

 # test.check.insights

 Get insights into your test.check generators by the use of labeling, classification and coverage.
-Heavily inspired by functionallity in [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
+Heavily inspired by functionality in [QuickCheck](https://hackage.haskell.org/package/QuickCheck).

 **STATUS**: [*pre-alpha*](#pre-alpha)